Surgical approach (typical uses of lithotomy)

 - Pros: analgesia, reduced stress response, possible reduction in thrombotic risk.

-- Cons: hypotension (may worsen limb perfusion/WLCS risk), sensory block may mask early pain of compartment syndrome/nerve compression; limited duration may necessitate conversion to GA.
+- Cons: hypotension (may worsen limb perfusion/WLCS risk), sensory block may mask early pain of compartment syndrome/nerve compression, limited duration may necessitate conversion to GA.

 - Practical: maintain perfusion pressure, vigilance for swelling/tense compartments, careful postoperative assessment and safety-netting.